acgc99/Godot-FilteredEdits/README.md

 #### Known issues

 - Won't fix issue [Limitation: select all text and press `-`/`.`](https://github.com/acgc99/Godot-FilteredEdits/issues/15#issue).
-- There might be some bugs, check issues and open a new one if you find some.
+- There are some bugs, check issues and open a new one if you find untracked bugs.

 ---